 Hollyhock’s campus rests in the traditional territories of the Klahoose, Tla’amin, Homalco Nations; on what is currently called Cortes Island.
 We are committed to renewing our relationships with the First Nations peoples on whose territories we are guests.

 Since 1982 Hollyhock has built upon the history of this land as a place of gathering, a pioneering homestead, and the site of an important human potential education centre.
-On this foundation of gathering, pioneering and learning, Hollyhock’s founders dreamed of creating a lifelong learning and leadership curriculum to inspire, nourish and support people intent on service to a better world.
+On this foundation, Hollyhock’s founders dreamed of creating lifelong learning curriculum to inspire, nourish, and support people intent on service to a better world.

 Hollyhock became a not-for-profit in 2006 to strengthen carrying out our mission into the future.
-With your help we can keep this as a thriving centre for skill-building, lifelong learning and stewardship of the natural world, inspiring, nourishing and supporting people making the world better for another 30+ years.
+With your help we can sustain this thriving centre for leadership development and stewardship of the natural world.

 Fortune Tellers and Whispering Trees

 This story, written by one of Hollyhock’s founders, Rex Weyler, tells how Hollyhock was named.